Statement of Intent

 We are continually reviewing and improving the curriculum we offer to our children.
 The Engayne school curriculum is always evolving, according to the needs of our children and to the aspirations of the staff and community.
-As evidence of this, we now explicitly teach metacognitive learning strategies to children, help them to organise and effectively manage their learning independently.
+As evidence of this, we now explicitly teach metacognitive learning strategies to children to help them organise and effectively manage their learning independently.

-Above all, we believe that children are entitled to receive a high quality curriculum that leads to the highest possible standards and to an enjoyment of learning.
+Above all, we believe that children are entitled to receive a high-quality curriculum that leads to the highest possible standards and to an enjoyment of learning.

-National Curriculum overviews, for every year group can be found in the Long Term Plans section of the curriculum page, on our school website.
-Please see the links below, for further details of our curriculum:
+National Curriculum overviews for every year group can be found in the long-term plans section of the curriculum page on our school website.
+Please see the links below for further details of our curriculum:

 Details of how parents and other members of the public can find out more about our school curriculum